Essential knee terminology

 Hopping is a common knee rehabilitation exercise, usually a one-legged hop.

-A horizontal cleavage tear is a degenerative tear of a meniscus, extending into the meniscus substance, and cleaving it horizontally into two parts, like a clam.
+A horizontal cleavage tear is a horizontal shearing of the fibres within the interior of the knee meniscus, effectively cleaving it into two parts, like a clam.

 Housemaid's knee is an inflammation of the bursa in front of the kneecap.